SAP/openui5-docs/docs/Colors_and_Theming_086c41c.md

 Check the color contrasts.

--   Take a screenshot, put it into an image tool and convert it to black and white
+-   Take a screenshot, put it into an image tool and convert it to black and white:

     -   Are there screen elements, lines or texts that are disappearing?